andreas-mausch/my-maven-setup/README.md

 the main source is compiled with a different JDK than the tests.
 They will use the Java version on your `$PATH` / `$JAVA_HOME`.

+# Configuration

+I have split the Maven configuration into two files:

+- `pom.xml` for project-specific settings, plugins and dependencies.
+- `parent-pom.xml` for my general favorite Maven settings for Java projects.
+  It also specifies the plugin versions and default configuration.

 # Build

 ```bash